jimbobbennett/StarWarsCopilot/3-llm-choice/README.md

 The way round this is to use SLMs - small language models.
 Like LLMs, or large language models, these are trained on massive amounts of knowledge and you can have a conversation with them, but unlike LLMs they are small enough to run locally, especially on the latest generation of computer hardware that has powerful GPUs on device.

 Foundry Local is a tool for running AI models locally, taking advantage of your GPU to run SLMs.
-Foundry local can manage downloading and installing models, as well as running them using an OpenAI API compatible interface.
+Foundry Local can manage downloading and installing models, as well as running them using an OpenAI API compatible interface.

+### Set up Foundry Local

-1. Install Foundry local by following the instructions in the [Foundry local quickstart](https://learn.microsoft.com/azure/ai-foundry/foundry-local/get-started#quickstart)
+1. Install Foundry Local by following the instructions in the [Foundry Local quickstart](https://learn.microsoft.com/azure/ai-foundry/foundry-local/get-started#quickstart)

+1. Download the Phi-4-mini model:

+    ```bash
+    foundry model download phi-4-mini
+    ```

+1. Test the local model:

+    ```bash
+    ➜ foundry model run phi-4-mini
+    ``

+    This will start a simple chatbot, so ask the LLM a question to make sure it is running.

+    ```output
+    foundry model run phi-4-mini
+    🟢 Service is Started on http://localhost:5273, PID 63491!
+    Model Phi-4-mini-instruct-generic-gpu was found in the local cache.
+    🕘 Loading model...
+    🟢 Model Phi-4-mini-instruct-generic-gpu loaded successfully

+    Interactive Chat.
+Enter /? or /help for help.

+    Interactive mode, please enter your prompt
+    > Hello there
+    🤖 Hello!
+How can I assist you today?
+    ```

+### Call Foundry Local from your copilot

+You can interact with models on Foundry Local using the OpenAI SDK.

+1. Install the Foundry Local and OpenAI nuget packages:

+    ```bash
+    dotnet add package Microsoft.AI.Foundry.Local --prerelease
+    dotnet add package OpenAI
+    ```

+1. Update the `ModelId` in your `appsettings.json` file to be `phi-4-mini`.

+1. Add using directives for Foundry Local and the OpenAI SDK to the top of your `Program.cs`:

+    ```cs
+    using Microsoft.AI.Foundry.Local;
+    using OpenAI;
+    ```

+1. Comment out the declaration of the `innerClient`, and add this below it to ensure Foundry Local model is running:

+    ```cs
+    // Start the Foundry Local model
+    var manager = await FoundryLocalManager.StartModelAsync(llmOptions.ModelId);
+    ```

+1. Add this code to create the OpenAI client:

+    ```cs
+    var model = await manager.GetModelInfoAsync(llmOptions.ModelId);
+    var key = new ApiKeyCredential(manager.ApiKey);
+    var openAIClient = new OpenAIClient(key, new OpenAIClientOptions {
+        Endpoint = manager.Endpoint
+    });
+    ```

+1. Now create the inner client from the OpenAI client:

+    ```cs
+    // Create the client using the model Id from the model info, NOT the model Id from the app settings var innerClient = openAIClient.GetChatClient(model!.ModelId).AsIChatClient();
+    ```

+    Again, this code uses the `IChatClient` so that the rest of our application doesn't need to change.

+1. When you run this code, it will be slower to start up as the model is being activated.
+If you use Task Manager on Windows or Activity Monitor on macOS, you will see an Inferencing Service Agent using somewhere around 5GB of RAM to host the model locally.

+1. Everything is now running locally.
+To prove this, disconnect from the internet and try running your model again.

+## Summary

+In this part you connected different LLMs to your copilot, including running a model locally.

+In the [next part](../4-call-tools/README.md) you will learn how to call tools to expand the knowledge of your copilot.